HL7/fhircast-docs/docs/specification/STU1.md

 Using the `hub.secret` from the subscription request, the hub SHALL generate an HMAC signature of the payload and include that signature in the request headers of the notification.
 The `X-Hub-Signature` header's value SHALL be in the form _method=signature_ where method is one of the recognized algorithm names and signature is the hexadecimal representation of the signature.
 The signature SHALL be computed using the HMAC algorithm ([RFC6151](https://www.w3.org/TR/websub/#bib-RFC6151)) with the request body as the data and the `hub.secret` as the key.

 The notification to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
-The timestamp MAY be used by subscribers to establish message affinity through the use of a message queue.
+The timestamp MAY be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
 The event identifier MAY be used to differentiate retried messages from user actions.

 #### Event Notification Request Details